Home About Work Approach Impact Contact

 “The hardest part of this project wasn’t building the tool.
 It was designing something that could tell a stakeholder their training request was wrong.”

-The scoring logic had to be defensible, not just functional.
+The scoring logic had to be defensible enough to hold up in a director's room.
 Any result the tool produced needed to be explainable in a room with a director or VP who came in expecting a yes.
 That required careful decisions about what each scoring function owned, how evidence quality was weighted, and where penalties applied so no single factor could distort the outcome.
 Every score is accompanied by the specific reasons that drove it.
 Every verdict surfaces the factors that shaped it.

 The design principle behind every decision was that this tool should be an asset in a stakeholder conversation.
 That meant the output could not be a black box that produced a number.
 It had to be something an L&D professional could walk into a meeting with and defend, line by line, because the person across the table had already decided what they wanted the answer to be.